-- 22. Details of the fees and charges you will have to pay the University are set out on your Course Information Sheet. - 23.
-The University sets out its annual fees as a single figure as this is easier for applicants and students.
-However, you should note that this is a combined figure for both your University and college fees.
+- 23. Details of the fees and charges you will have to pay the University are set out on your Course Information Sheet. - 24.
+The University sets out its annual fees as a single figure as this is easier for applicants and students, however you should note that this is a combined figure for both your University and college fees.
 These fees separately form the consideration for your separate University and college contracts.
 This means that you are paying a set amount of your fees to your college for college services and a set amount to the University for University services.
-For more details you can email the contact for your course listed in the 'Key Facts' section of the Department's website use the Course

-Search function for details for your course.
+For more details see the Fees and Funding pages of the University website for Undergraduates or for Graduates, or, if your query is not covered there, contact student.fees@admin.ox.ac.uk.
 (College fees do not cover accommodation or food, which are charged separately to those students who receive them.)